condo in thailand

 Can Foreigners Buy a Condo in Thailand?

-1. All money for the purchase of a condo must be sent to Thailand from a foreign country in the original currency.
-Without proof of this, a foreigner cannot register the condo in their name.
+1. Money from abroad: All money for the purchase of a condo must be sent to Thailand from a foreign country in the original currency.

-2. Only 49% of rooms in a development can be owned by foreigners.
+2. Room percentage: Only 49% of rooms in a development can be owned by foreigners.
+You can check this with the building’s juristic office.

 There are of course many other laws and regulations which we will cover as well.